Accommodations in Fiji with Fabulous Restaurants and Foodie Experiences

 Check The Warwick Fiji out:

 Holiday homes and villas make a great option for foodies who want to enjoy some self-catering using local ingredients.
 One of the best options for this, as well as for taking part in some foodie activities, is the Bularangi Villa on the Suncoast.
-This three-bedroom home with a private pool overlooking the Pacific Ocean not only has a gorgeous modern kitchen but also has the options of an in-villa chef.
-What’s more, the chambermaid can give you private cooking lessons in the villa for you to learn how to make Indo-Fijian cuisine.
-Check out more like this in the 10 Best Accommodation on the Suncoast for Foodies and the 10 Best Luxury Villas in Fiji.
+This three-bedroom home with a private pool overlooking the Pacific Ocean not only has a gorgeous modern kitchen but also has the option of an in-villa chef.
+What’s more, the chambermaid can give you private cooking lessons in the villa to learn how to make Indo-Fijian cuisine.
+Check out more like this in the 10 Best Resorts in the Suncoast and the 10 Best Luxury Villas in Fiji.

 Check Bularangi Villa out:

 Paradise Taveuni, a fabulous resort on the “Garden Island” of Taveuni, offers a fantastic array of cultural experiences for foodies.
-See coconut tree climbing demonstrations, go on shopping trips at the local markets, take part in a Lovo burying demonstration, which is a traditional method of food cooked underground, and enjoy a Lovo feast held once a week at the resort.
-In between, stay at one of five accommodation types of the resort where there is something for all kinds of traveller.
-Check out more foodie accommodations on the island in the 10 Best Accommodation on Taveuni for Foodies.
+See coconut tree climbing demonstrations, go on shopping trips at the local markets, take part in a lovo burying demonstration, which is a traditional method of food cooked underground, and enjoy a lovo feast held once a week at the resort.
+In between, stay at one of five room grades of the resort where there is something for all kinds of travellers.
+Check out more accommodations on the island in the 20 Best Resorts on Taveuni.

 Check Paradise Taveuni out: